Technical illustration background

 3. Action Buttons & Status Bar: The bottom section contains the main control buttons (Arrange, Randomize, Ok, Cancel) and a status bar that provides feedback on the current operation.

-4. Preparing Items for Arrangement
+5. Preparing Items for Arrangement

-5. The Arrangement Workflow: Understanding Sessions
+6. The Arrangement Workflow: Understanding Sessions

-Arrange Master uses a session-based workflow to give you maximum flexibility and control.
+Arrange Master uses a Session-Based Workflow to give you maximum flexibility and control.
 A session is a safe, temporary workspace that protects your original objects.

 Starting a Session: